-The National Poetry Foundation sometimes offers a federal work-study assistantship for a student who wishes to gain experience in the publishing and editing side of scholarly work.
+The Center for Poetry and Poetics routinely offers a federal work-study assistantship for a student who wishes to gain experience in the publishing and editing side of scholarly work.
 This award has usually gone to a second-year student.

 English students in the Gender & Literature concentration may be eligible to apply for a work-study assistantship with the Women in the Curriculum/Women’s, Gender, and Sexuality Studies program.

 The Graduate School awards a number of university-wide fellowships, scholarships and assistantships.
 Each department nominates its applicants or current students for the awards and the Executive Committee of the Graduate Board makes the awards to the most qualified of these nominees.